So, The companies are very dynamic nowadays. You might also have seen a list of organizational changes in your company.

 And the total of individual performance is the organizational performance.
 The organizational performance is assessed by the achievement of organizational goals in a given period.

-According to me, very deep information has been given in Burke Litwin Model.
+So, According to me, very deep information has been given in Burke Litwin Model.
 Burke Litwin Model of Change explains three levels of changes- transformational, transactional changes, and changes in performance.

-Among these drivers, some are hard factors and some are soft; some are tangible and some are intangible.
+so, Among these drivers, some are hard factors and some are soft; some are tangible and some are intangible.

 Ans.
 The TTM believes that every person goes through 6 stages of change.
 Those 6 stages are as follows – pre-contemplation, contemplation, preparation, action, maintenance, and completion.

 Termination was not part of the original model and is less often used in the application of stages of change to health-related behaviors.

 Ans.
 There are many examples of chaotic, uncertain, frustrated, and stressed.
 Many Surrey leaders use the burke-Litwin model to describe the current state of their ‘organizational health’.
 Change agents are usually the first most stung ones.
 Those who try to reach ‘health’ issues to a good level and often rely on very good organizational assessments as diagnostic tools.

 This article presents the reliability and validity findings from the best survey of Burke-Litwin organizational evaluation and helps Burke-Litwin spy on organizational performance and change models.